Cooking shrimp at home may seem intimidating. We show you how easy it is to make garlicky Gambas al Ajillo at home with the simplest of ingredients.

 Place a 10″ saute pan over medium high heat for a few minutes.
 Once the pan is heated, add the olive oil and chili.
 Once the olive oil is heated (It won’t take long – about 30 to 45 seconds), add the garlic.
 Don’t be afraid to let the garlic get a little brown.

-→ Click here to buy the same All Clad pan that we use in this recipe.
+Click here to buy the same All Clad pan that we used while filming this recipe.
 We love this pan!

 Add the white wine.
 Wait for the mixture to thicken and then add the smoked paprika – the sauce will transition to a beautiful red hue.
 It’s now time to add the shrimp to the pan.